 Sealed roller ball bearing bits system package definition is a system which have a seal between the cone back and the interior of the bit leg.
 The seal prevents mud entry into the bearing and thus prolongs its life.
 It has been estimated that roller sealed-bearing bits can be operated 30% longer than non-sealed bits due to the exclusion of mud from the bearing area.

-The lubricant for the ball bearings on a sealed bit is a light oil, while a non-sealed bit uses viscous grease.
+The lubricant on a sealed bit is a light oil, while a non-sealed bit uses viscous grease.
 The light oil provides a more eto leak, however, the sealed-bearing bit will quickly fail due to the ease of displacement ,of the light oil with the drilling fluid.

 - compensator plug

 - locking mechanisms such as a snap ring